coffee2stuff/C2S-PassMan-DbLib/README.md

 Database library for the C2S PassMan backend.
 This is a Kotlin on JVM project.

+C2S PassMan is a password manager developed primarily as a proof-of-concept collection of applications, tied together in a uniform architecture.
+The project was inspired by Bitwardent, a free and open-source password manager.

 ## Use

-In order to use the project, you should provide a `config.json` configuration file in the `main/resources` directory:
+This is a Kotlin on JVM project using Gradle build tools.
+Your IDE should be able to resolve dependencies.
+Provide the `config.json` configuration file inside the `resources` directory:

 ```json
 {